The partisan chasm over 'systemic racism' is on full display - Local News 8

 In Gallup polling, the share of Americans who said blacks had as good a chance as whites in their community to be hired for a job rose from 43% in 1963 to 67% by 1978; among whites the number jumped from 46% to 73% over that period.
 Over the next 30 years, the share of Americans who said blacks had equal opportunities with whites drifted slightly higher in Gallup polling, reaching nearly four-fifths overall (and slightly above four-fifths among whites) in 2009 after Barack Obama’s election as the first African American president.

-The venerable General Social Survey conducted by the University of Chicago’s National Opinion Research Center tracked similar trends.
+The venerable General Social Survey conducted by NORC at the University of Chicago, an independent research organization, tracked similar trends.
 It found the share of whites who said that discrimination primarily explained the economic gaps between whites and blacks fell from around two-fifths during the late 1970s to 32% or less from 2006 to 2014, according to results provided by Tom W. Smith, who directs the General Social Survey.

 But beginning in Obama’s second term and continuing under Trump, polling by Gallup, the NORC and the Pew Research Center all shows a general uptick in concern about racial discrimination.
 The share of Americans who say blacks have an equal chance with whites in job opportunities fell from about four-fifths in 2009 to three-fifths in 2018, Gallup found.

-Note: CORRECTION: This story has been updated to correct the name of NORC at the University of Chicago.
-While NORC is affiliated with the university, it is an independent organization.